Azure-Samples/Iot-Telemetry-Simulator/README.md

 The simulator is able to create user customizable telemetry with dynamic variables (random, counter, time, unique identifier, value range).

-To generate a custom telemetry it is required to set the template and, optionally, the variables.
+To generate a custom telemetry it is required to set the template and, optionally, variables.

 The **template** defines how the telemetry looks like, having placeholders for variables.
 Variables are declared in the telemetry as `$.VariableName`.